hunterchung/nba-prediction/README.md

-# nba-prediction
+# hunterchung.nba-prediction

-This is a sample template for nba-prediction - Below is a brief explanation of what we have generated for you:
+This is a sample template for hunterchung.nba-prediction - Below is a brief explanation of what we have generated for you:

 ```bash
 .